QR Codes in Print: Minimum Size, DPI, Quiet Zone & Best Practices

 There are infinite locations in which printed QR codes add value.
 Some of the most effective print materials include:

 Don’t fill your card with too much textual content.
-Just add a QR code on your vCard.
+Just add a QR code on vCard.
 It can be linked to your profile, portfolio, or LinkedIn page.

 Use QR codes on products to link to tutorials, instructions, purchaser reviews, or discounts.